MicrosoftDocs/visualstudio-docs/docs/data-tools/bind-wpf-controls-to-data-in-visual-studio.md

 # Bind WPF controls to data in Visual Studio
 You can display data to users of your application by binding data to [!INCLUDE[TLA#tla_titlewinclient](../data-tools/includes/tlasharptla_titlewinclient_md.md)] controls.
 To create these data-bound controls, you can drag items from the **Data Sources** window onto the [!INCLUDE[wpfdesigner_current_short](../data-tools/includes/wpfdesigner_current_short_md.md)] in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)].
 This topic describes some of the most common tasks, tools, and classes that you can use to create data-bound [!INCLUDE[TLA#tla_titlewinclient](../data-tools/includes/tlasharptla_titlewinclient_md.md)] applications.

  For general information about how to create data-bound controls in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)], see [Bind controls to data in Visual Studio](../data-tools/bind-controls-to-data-in-visual-studio.md).
-For more information about [!INCLUDE[TLA#tla_titlewinclient](../data-tools/includes/tlasharptla_titlewinclient_md.md)] data binding, see [Data Binding Overview](/dotnet/framework/wpf/data/data-binding-overview).
+For more information about [!INCLUDE[TLA#tla_titlewinclient](../data-tools/includes/tlasharptla_titlewinclient_md.md)] data binding, see [Data binding overview](/dotnet/framework/wpf/data/data-binding-overview).

 ## Tasks involved in binding WPF controls to data
  The following table lists the tasks that can be accomplished by dragging items from the **Data Sources** window to the [!INCLUDE[wpfdesigner_current_short](../data-tools/includes/wpfdesigner_current_short_md.md)].